After-Shock/Cloudbox-wiki/First-Time-Install:-User-Account-Setup.md

 ## 3. SSH Access

-From now on, you will log into your server with the above account (not `root`).
+From now on, you will log into your server with the above account (not with root).

 Example:
 ```bash